hdaniel1/module-one-final-project-guidelines-dc-web-career-040119/APPLICATIONINFORMATION.md

 		1. See all adoptees
 		2. See all favorited pets
 		3. See my preferences
+		4. Edit my preferences
-		4. See my attended events
+		5. See my attended events
-		5. See my volunteer history
+		6. See my volunteer history
 2. Preferences
 	-Attributes:
 		1. Adoptee - integer, required